LiKTOi1029/Coding-Challenges-Folder/2025/Febuary 3/readme.md

 4. DefaultIn - Default input file
 5. DefaultOut - Default output file
 ## Changelog
+### 2025/2/10
+ - Implemented second, improved iretaion of the Reload Time Per Minute and SHooting Time Per Minute formulas.
+Unfinished and inaccurate
+ - Planned two more brand new formulas in `settings.toml`.
+Not implemented and unusable at this time.
 ### 2025/2/09
  - Implemented first iteration of the Reload Time Per Minute and Shooting Time Per Minute formulas.
 Unfinished
  - Fixed a niche bug where the script would calculate `(60/(Ammunition/RPS)+ReloadTime)` instead of `(60/((Ammunition/RPS)+ReloadTime))`